 You may already be taking medicines to ease leg pain or to help you manage other health problems.
 If you have these symptoms and have not been evaluated you should talk to your doctor to figure out what’s wrong and fix it.
 It is important to address any issues as they come up with any machine, no matter how well-designed it may be.

 It’s important to do what you can to improve your heart health and possibly reverse the buildup of plaque in your arteries.
 PAD comes with a high risk of heart attack, stroke, or limb amputation.
 Making healthy changes today and following a treatment plan can reduce this risk.
 Here’s how you can get started:

 - Quit smoking and the use of tobacco products.

 - Be active!
 Try walking, swimming, or biking for at least 30 minutes a day.

 - Eat heart-healthy foods such as fruits, nuts and vegetables.

 - Maintain a healthy weight.

-There are medications proven to help prevent blood clots, lower cholesterol and lower blood pressure.
-Taking these medicines will not be a substitute for healthy lifestyle choices, but they do offer non-surgical options to lowering your risk of heart attack and stroke.
+There are medications proven to help prevent blood clots, lower cholesterol, and lower blood pressure.
+However, these medicines are not a replacement for healthy lifestyle choices.
+Of course, medications are great non-surgical options for lowering your risk of heart attack and stroke.

-Your doctor can recommend the best medication regimen, per the severity of your condition.
-If medication and a healthy lifestyle alone is not reducing the risks associated with PAD, you might need to explore the options available through a minimally invasive procedure at a Modern Vascular clinic.
+You should always consult with a doctor when using medication to treat symptoms.
+If medication and a healthy lifestyle alone is not reducing the risks associated with PAD, you might need to explore other options that are available.